Megwana/backend-hf/README.md

   - Infinate Scroll

 - Won't Have
-   - Poll posts (a future feature to grown the website)
+   - Poll posts (a future feature to grown the website).
+I had developed the model for this in this [repository](https://github.com/Megwana/hotfeet-backend/tree/main/backend/polls) but did not have time to implement the front end react code.

 ## Structure Plane